Disappointed over offer of Jharkhand assembly seats by JMM, Cong; all options open: RJD

 Earlier in the day, Jharkhand Chief Minister Hemant Soren announced that the JMM and the Congress would contest 70 seats in the upcoming assembly elections.

 Jha claimed, "We were not consulted.
 All options are open to us."
-He said that the RJD has identified at least 15 to 18 seats in Jharkhand where it has potential to defeat the BJP on its own.
+He said that the RJD has identified "at least 15 to 18 seats" in Jharkhand where it has the potential to defeat the BJP on its own.